grafana/grafana/docs/sources/alerting/manage-notifications/create-contact-point.md

 1. Click **New contact point**.
 1. From the **Alertmanager** dropdown, select an Alertmanager.
 By default, Grafana Alertmanager is selected.
 1. In **Name**, enter a descriptive name for the contact point.
-1. From **Contact point type**, select a type and fill out mandatory fields.
+1. From **Contact point integration**, select a type and fill out mandatory fields.
 For example, if you choose email, enter the email addresses.
 Or if you choose Slack, enter the Slack channel(s) and users who should be contacted.
-1. Some contact point types, like email or webhook, have optional settings.
-In **Optional settings**, specify additional settings for the selected contact point type.
+1. Some contact point integrations, like email or webhook, have optional settings.
+In **Optional settings**, specify additional settings for the selected contact point integration.
 1. In Notification settings, optionally select **Disable resolved message** if you do not want to be notified when an alert resolves.
-1. To add another contact point type, click **New contact point type** and repeat steps 6 through 8.
+1. To add another contact point integration, click **New contact point integration** and repeat steps 6 through 8.
 1. Click **Save contact point** to save your changes.

 ## Edit a contact point